 Independence Day traditions in North Carolina are all about parades, fireworks, and great barbecues.
 Celebrations start in late June culminating on July 4th.
 Check the dates and times for each event on the official websites.

-The area around Raleigh, Durham, and Chapel Hill offer some of the most lively celebrations in the state with street fairs, festivals and baseball games.
 Raleigh, North Carolina's capital, is often called the City of Oaks due to its streets shaded with large oaks.
 It hosts a massive celebration at the PNC Arena and the North Carolina State Fairgrounds.
 The festivities start at 6 pm and end with the fireworks at 9:30 pm.
 There is also the 4th of July Celebration at the State Capitol grounds and a street party in downtown Raleigh.

 Chapel Hill is home to the University of North Carolina, and the Fourth of July is always quite vivid here despite the summer vacations.
 The city hosts a bike parade that is followed by the celebration at Kenan Memorial Stadium.
 The fireworks over the UNC campus begin at 9:30 pm.

-Durham celebrates Independence Day with baseball and live music.
-Watch the Durham Bulls play their holiday game at the Durham Bulls Athletic Park.
-The game ends with a spectacular fireworks show.
 Festival for the Eno is another Durham event focused on art and music.
 Held in West Point on the Eno, the four-day festival features over 70 bands and performers, a craft fair, beer garden, and lots of other entertainment.

 Cary boasts a very traditional celebration of America's birthday.
 Olde Time Celebration at Bond Park starts at 8 am with the fishing tournament, followed by the annual parade at 10:30 am, games and competitions in donut eating, watermelon eating, seed spitting, and sidewalk decorating.
 In the afternoon, there is July Fourth Celebration at Koka Booth Amphitheatre with a Ferris wheel, Berry-Go-Round, scavenger hunt, and other entertainment.
 The celebration in Cary also includes a free North Carolina Symphony concert followed by a fireworks display over Symphony Lake.

 Greensboro hosts one of the best and largest celebrations in the state—Fun Fourth Festival.
 The festival runs from 1 pm to 8 pm in Downtown Greensboro.
 It features five areas with live performances, interactive games, and lots of vendors.
-There is a fun run and a block party that brings the community together to celebrate the history of the Piedmont Triad.
+There are a fun run and a block party that brings the community together to celebrate the history of the Piedmont Triad.
 After the block party, there are fireworks at First National Bank Stadium.

 Wilmington celebrates 4th of July with Independence Day Fireworks and live entertainment, food vendors, and kids activities in historic downtown.
 The Waterfront Park is the perfect spot to relax with the whole family.
 There's also a big unofficial shindig on Masonboro Island near Wilmington with hundreds of college kids celebrating the 4th.
 The spectacular fireworks display is launched into the skies over Wilmington after 9:00 pm.

-In July, the whole city of Charlotte covers itself in stars and stripes as well as red, white and blue to celebrate America's freedom.
+In July, the whole city of Charlotte covers itself in stars and stripes as well as red, white, and blue to celebrate America's freedom.
 The city has an array of activities and events to celebrate the Fourth of July.
 Festivities begin with the annual Sherm Sheldon Fishing Derby followed by the Inflation Celebration in Metro Center and the long-awaited Independence Day Parade.
 Charlotte Symphony Concert dedicated to the holiday is held at SouthPark, ending with fireworks.
 Fourth of July Fireworks Spectacular is also held at Charlotte Motor Speedway.
 US National Whitewater Center hosts the 4th of July Festival that features live music and a fireworks display during two nights.
 SkyShow at BB&T Ballpark is another extravaganza after a baseball game of the Charlotte Knights.
 An excellent place to see the fireworks is Romare Bearden Park.